 - If you have a cat, keep it inside.

-- Have someone else change the litter box every day.
+- Have someone else change your cat's litter box every day.

 - Stay away from puppies, kittens, and other very young animals.